Chistebueb/ansible_projekt/README.md

 ## Initial Steps

-To begin working on this project, please adhere to the provided guidelines for necessary preparations and setup processes.
+Please follow the guidelines for setting up and starting this project.

 ### Necessary Preparations